informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

     * With Missing Proofs

 * Handlers (datagrams, chain state) -> events
-    * batch of datagrams and chain states
+    * handling the batch of datagrams
+        * With different chain states
         * Specifically, the key value store
     * Produce events